Jharkhand celebrates Ram temple consecration with religious fervour | Politics

 Additional forces and motorcycle squads have been deployed while drone and CCTV surveillance has been in place in sensitive and crowded locations, a senior police official said.

-Additional Chief Secretary Avinash Kumar held a meeting with deputy commissioners and superintendents of police and asked them to be alert during the 'Pran Pratishtha' of Ram Lalla in Ayodhya.
+Additional Chief Secretary Avinash Kumar held a meeting with deputy commissioners and superintendents of police and asked them to be alert.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)